bingoohuang/rotatefile/README.md

 rotatefile a Go package for writing logs to rolling files.

-package rotatefile provides a rolling logger.
+package rotatefile provides a rolling rotatefile.File.

 rotatefile is intended to be one part of a logging infrastructure.
 It is not an all-in-one solution, but instead is a pluggable